 “Drowning in Thick Air is shocking.
 It is also a powerful presentation of a totally maginalised girl and male cruelty (general cruelty of our species).
 It is not like anything I have read in recent years and takes me to a place I have never been in my life or imagination or in fiction.”

-(on Mandy’s University of Melbourne Short Story Award story – Drowning in Thick Air)
+(on Mandy’s Victorian University Short Story Award story – Drowning in Thick Air)

 ‘For its brutal power, its physical presence and overall execution … This is the work of a genuine short story writer, someone who understands the internal balances and geometry of the form.’